mattmerrick/FreeWebTools/README.md

 Please star the repo and feel free to add your own free tools as well.
 <br /><br />

-If you are looking for sites that rank well with LOW DR like some of these tools.
-Check out ->  [LowDR Sites](https://lowdrsites.com) a collection of sites with DR < 25 and a monthly search volume of 1k+.
+If you are looking for niche ideas  Check out ->  [Niche Ideas](https:/nicheideas.beehiiv.com)

 ## Tech Stack